mtumilowicz/groovy258-dsl-closure-workshop/README.md

 * in opposition to the formal definition of a closure, Closure in the Groovy language **can also contain free variables which are defined outside of its surrounding scope**.
-* Groovy defines closures as instances of the Closure class.
+* Groovy defines closures as instances of the Closure class
 * very different from lambda expressions in Java 8
     * delegation is a key concept in Groovy closures which has no equivalent in lambdas
 * closure defines 3 distinct properties: